lisaliu2020/RoboPi/emotion-detect/application/README.md

-Edit this README.md file when the application is complete!!!

 # Web Application Setup

 A Flask web server application was established in which a google visualization table was displayed.
 The google